- Preparing for Surgery

 - If you take insulin, bring the bottle of insulin and syringes with you.

-- Arrange for a responsible adult to accompany you to the center, receive discharge instructions, drive you home and stay with you for the first night following surgery.
+- Arrange for a responsible adult to accompany you to the center, receive discharge instructions, and drive you home.
+It is recommended that someone stay with you for the first 24 hours following surgery.

 What not to bring to the surgery center